NSpehler/dosync/README.md

 ## Improvement ideas

 - Batch update in database to reduce number of write operations
-- Add more unit tests for improved coverage
+- Add more unit tests for improved coverage, more particularly for the upstream sync as we have no test API endpoint for now

 ## Meta